SinghTushar20/Learn-to-Code/Javascript/Core Language/01-Hello world.md

 ## 9
-- Conditional branching can be done using `if-else if-else` ladder or `?:` ternary operator.
+- Conditional branching can be done using `if-else if-else` ladder or `?` ternary operator.
+- Curly braces are not required for a single-line body
-- `if-else` is conditional execution and `?:` is conditional assignment.
+- `if-else` is conditional execution and `?` is conditional assignment.
+  - Syntax constructs that are not expressions cannot be used with the ternary operator ?, so no `break` and `continue`.
+  - Reason not to use the question mark operator ? instead of if.
 - We can chain multiple ternary operators condition under conditions.